 I’ve taken one of the blog’s most loved casseroles and turned it into a chicken and leek pie.
-With all the flavours that made this recipe so popular, plus some frozen peas, it’s a very good midweek supper and equally impressive for a casual dinner party.
-I use ready made all butter puff because even I know when to draw the line.
+With all the flavours that made this recipe so popular and some frozen peas, it’s a comforting midweek supper.
+I use ready-made all butter puff because we’re doing it the easy way.
 It’s kind of old fashioned and homely, but with all the makings of a new family favourite.

-There’s not much needed in the way of explanation here, except to offer ideas for sides dishes.
-Savoury pies are good all year round, but depending on the season, I’d suggest a sprawling green salad, with some bitter leaf as well, like watercress, for summer.
-When the weather cools, pies prefer roast root vegetables, like parsnips, sweet potato wedges or heirloom carrots.
-If you’re after wintery comfort, waxy potatoes tossed in butter and roughly chopped parsley, isn’t a bad idea either.
+There’s not much needed in the way of explanation here, except to offer ideas for sides.
+Savoury pies are good all year round, but depending on the season, a green salad with some bitter leaf as well, like watercress, is perfect for summer.
+When the weather cools, this chicken and leek pie goes well with roast root vegetables like parsnips, sweet potato wedges or roasted carrots.
+For wintery comfort, potatoes, mashed or otherwise, is rather fabulous too.

 Chicken and leek pie